How to Find and Rent an Apartment in New York: A Complete Guide

 Factor in the Broker's Fee

-In New York City, it was the norm for the tenant to pay the broker’s fee for the apartment.
+In New York City, it is the norm for the tenant to pay the broker’s fee for the apartment.
+However, it's become easier in the past decade or so to find no-fee apartments.
+Newer developments and larger developments are more likely to offer no-fee apartments.

-We strongly encourage out-of-towners to hire a rental agent.
+We strongly encourage newcomers to New York to hire a rental agent.
 Ensure you negotiate and determine the rate or commission you will pay them before you begin.
+A standard NYC brokers fee is 15% of the annual rent which equals to about the two months worth of rent.
+However, it's possible that you can negotiate down to one month's rent.

 Remember that this may be money well worth spending if you work with an agent who is able to make great suggestions and ends up finding you an amazing place.